WOWRA Septic System Booklet

 Have soil tests taken, unless holding tank is to be installed.
 These tests must be performed by a Certified Soil Tester (CST) licensed by the State of Wisconsin.
-A list of CSTs who work in Outagamie County can be obtained from the Zoning Department.
+Certified Soil Tester list HERE.

 If the soils are suitable for a conventional (in-ground septic system) and the system is to serve a one or two family residence, the county can issue a sanitary permit without a state plan review.